Transforming Jetty Road Glenelg - FAQs

 It extends into three side streets off Jetty Road – Rose Street, Eitzen Street and Newmans Lane.

-- What is planned for the City zone?
+- What is happening in the City zone?

 - Installation of new continuous paved footpaths

-- Enhancing pedestrian safety with Disability Discrimination Act compliant and improved pedestrian areas
+- Enhancement of pedestrian safety with Disability Discrimination Act compliant and improved pedestrian areas

 - Increased greenery and use of water-sensitive urban design elements to reduce urban heat